 However, it’s also a decent match for the look and feel of Google’s recently released Stadia game controllers, which makes it tempting to think Google might call its Android TV-powered Chromecast follow-up, either Pixel TV or perhaps Stadia TV.

 Since this filing appeared in March, some have suggested that this remote may not be related to Google’s Android TV plans at all, claiming instead that it will be used for an as-yet-unreleased teleconferencing product.

-For a short period between 2014-2016, Google did sell such a device: The Asus-built Nexus Player.
+For a short period between 2014 and 2016, Google did sell such a device: The Asus-built Nexus Player.
 It was the only Google-branded device to run Android TV.
 But despite a relatively competitive $100 price and good hardware specs, it was poorly received due to a lack of decent apps and no universal search.
-It offered an optional game controller, but very few of the Android games it supported were designed for a TV experience.
+It offered an optional game controller, but very few of the

 Today’s Android TV OS uses a ribbon-style user interface that’s a hybrid of Apple and Roku’s app-grid home screens and Fire TV’s content-centric presentation.
 Google’s next Chromecast (if indeed that’s what it’s called) will reportedly use a new version of Android TV, one with a user interface that will “put a bigger emphasis on individual movies and TV shows” as opposed to apps, according to Protocol.
 It could end up looking more like Fire TV.